flaturtha/CharlieChan/_short-stories/frivolous-wife.md

 “Mrs. Priestly, what’s the matter?”

-“I—I feel so—so–” But without another word Sonia collapsed on the floor and passed into a state of semi- consciousness. *
+“I—I feel so—so–” But without another word Sonia collapsed on the floor and passed into a state of semi-consciousness.

 Ten minutes later she was dead!